 Recounting all this to her friend Jean over tea rather than the planned lunch, the Royal Academy booking having been consigned to history, Sarah vowed: “Never again, and it’s not even over yet as I have to clean up after they’ve gone!”

 Jean smiled indulgently, “Sounds like a nightmare.
 I’ve been letting out our London pad for years without any hassle.”
 “How?” demanded Sarah.
 “We use Coach House Rentals, they’re a small, reliable company.
-They’ve been around for 15 years or so and really take care of everything – it’s totally hassle free!
+They’ve been around for over 20 years and really take care of everything – it’s totally hassle free!
 If only you’d asked me…..”
+Learn more